The 31st is a humorous, Halloween-themed first-person shooter that takes place in a strange world filled with endless hordes of

 This old hag wants nothing more than to slice up your freshly disemboweled corpse, boil your guts in eyeball stew,

 and feed it to her forty cats.
-As if looking at her didn’t hurt enough, this crazy bitch will come at you with potions,
+As if looking at her didn’t hurt enough, this crazy lady will come at you with her

 This is a 19th century cape-wearing stud with a fiery jack-o-lantern where his head used to be.
 He’ll throw fireballs